 Herpetology, a term derived from the Greek word for ‘creeping animals’, is the scientific study of reptiles and amphibians.

-The South Australian Museum Herpetology Collection consists of 75,000 registered specimens, and includes whole animals preserved in alcohol, dry skins, entire skeletons, skulls and frozen tissue samples.
+The South Australian Museum's herpetology collection consists of 75,000 registered specimens, and mainly comprises whole animals preserved in alcohol, along with skeletal collections, including entire skeletons, skulls and CT-scanned skeletal images.
 Most of the specimens are of South Australian origin, although the rest of Australia and Melanesia (including Papua New Guinea) are also well represented.

-The collection includes more than 1,600 type specimens — this means they are the essential reference specimen examples on which the descriptions of new reptile or amphibian species were based.
+The collection includes more than 1,600 type specimens — the essential reference specimen examples on which the descriptions of new reptile or amphibian species are based.
 Such specimens have enormous historical and scientific value.

 Nine of the type specimens are reptiles endemic to South Australia: